hamedmx/YAD-ILP-Tool/README.md

 ## How to Cite

-If you use this ILP tool or exploit this research, please kindly cite this paper as follows:
+In case of using this ILP tool or exploiting this research, please kindly cite this paper as follows:

 **Kamandi et al., (2018).
 YAD: A Learning-based Inductive Logic Programming Tool.
 Journal of Open Source Software, 3(30), 892.
 [DOI: 10.21105/joss.00892](https://doi.org/10.21105/joss.00892)**